Dr Rachel Gold

 Have concerns about emotional, comfort or binge eating

-Are struggling with food pre or post weight-loss surgery
+Are struggling with food pre or post Metabolic Bariatric Surgery (e.g. Gastric Sleeve or Gastric Bypass)

 Highly qualified